 The 8 Personality Traits of Champion Golfers

 Our first study of champion traits was of the LPGA players in 1981.
 We discovered that there are 8 personality traits out of 32 where the frequent winners on Tour measured differently from the other Tour Pros.
 Follow up studies in 1989 and 1990 on the PGA Tour and Senior PGA Tour players found the same 8 personality traits for the frequent winners.
 We have been able to map where the champions score consistently on our personality assessment.
 These ranges are the darker green in this sample report.
-One of these 8 traits relates to thinking, and is on a scale from “Concrete thinking” to “Abstract thinking.”
+One of these 8 traits relates to thinking, and is on a scale from “Linear thinking” to “Abstract thinking.”

 Abstract thinking is your ability to use your intellect to your advantage rather than to your disadvantage while playing your competitive round.
 You must use your abstract ability for such things as: club selection; course management; creating shots; calculations for changing conditions; and the way you will use a specific club to hit a specific shot.